-49 DOL supports annotations in the full generality specified in clause 4.3.
-The DOL serializations further support the fine-grained embedding of annotations into OMSs.
+45 DOL supports annotations in the full generality specified in clause 4.3.
+The DOL serial- Note(45) izations further support the fine-grained embedding of annotations into OMSs.

 The DOL serializations also supports the annotation of existing OMSs via non-intrusive standoff markup, which points to the annotation subjects from external documentation files or from special embedded comments, extending the comment syntax of the respective OMS language; for XML serializations of OMS languages, RDFa extensions are specified, so that DOL RDF can be embedded.